Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis

-In this section, we discussed a statistical comparison to assess which model best fits the observational data, and we benchmark the results to show how significant our observational analysis via our proposed models is compared to the standard $\Lambda$CDM model ({\it viz.
-Appendix C}).
-Additionally, we compute the deceleration parameter ($q$) for both models to analyze their cosmological behaviors.
+In this section, we discussed a statistical comparison to assess which model best fits the observational data.
+We benchmarked the results to show how significant our observational analysis via our proposed models is compared to the standard $\Lambda$CDM model ({\it viz.
+Appendix \ref{C}}) and $wCDM$ model with CPL parametrization ({\it viz.
+Appendix \ref{D}}).
+Additionally, we compute the deceleration parameter ($q$) for both models (Models I and II) to analyze their cosmological behaviors.
 Based on our observational data analysis, we construct a summarized table containing statistical criteria as follows: